 How Much Light Dendrobium Orchid Needs

-For a healthy and full bloom plant, it needs atleast six hours of light.
-An insufficient light may result in no-flowering.
+For a healthy and full bloom plant, it needs at least six hours of light.
+Insufficient light may result in no-flowering.
 You can tell if the orchids are getting enough light by looking at the leaf color.